karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-07-18, Friday

-* 0.1h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+* 0.25h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
-        * Debugged some of the bean config issues exposed by `EnvironmentIT`.
-More to go.
+        * Debugged many of the bean config issues exposed by `EnvironmentIT`.
+Now seem to be onto more fundamental issues with the Spring Security configuration itself.

+### 2014-07-19, Saturday

+* 0.75h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
+        * Determined that the `SecurityConfig` throws errors if I inject a `GameLoginAuthenticationProvider` into it.
+Not sure how to solve it yet.
+        * Looks like `JettyBindingsForITs` isn't configuring the web service WAR correctly.
+Thinking about it, it makes sense: I'm just pointing it at a folder-- there's no classpath or anything.
+Will need to point it to a WAR instead, sadly.